SpectraL519/PWr/README.md

 # PWr

-This repository contains all programs (or links to other repositories) which have been developed as university projects
+This repository contains all my programs which have been developed as university projects

 > University: **Wrocław University of Science and Technology**
 >